nixworks/public/news/2010/11/14/index.md

 ##### UNAMID
 ### [The head of the joint UN-African Union mission in Darfur expresses concern that military tensions between north and south Sudan over the Southern Sudanese independence referendum could spill over into the separate Darfur conflict, undermining troubled peace efforts there. ](/news/2010/11/14/the-head-of-the-joint-un-african-union-mission-in-darfur-expresses-concern-that-military-tensions-between-north-and-south-sudan-over-the-sou.md)
-_Context: Darfur conflict, UNAMID, south Sudan, Southern Sudanese Independence Referendum_
+_Context: Darfur conflict, Southern Sudanese Independence Referendum, south Sudan, UNAMID_

 ##### Spain
 ### [Thousands of people protest in Spain against a raid by Moroccan authorities in a camp in the disputed Western Sahara. ](/news/2010/11/14/thousands-of-people-protest-in-spain-against-a-raid-by-moroccan-authorities-in-a-camp-in-the-disputed-western-sahara.md)
-_Context: Spain, Morocco, Western Sahara_
+_Context: Morocco, Western Sahara, Spain_

 ##### Cabinet of Israel
 ### [The Israeli cabinet approves a plan to allow 8,000 Ethiopians of Jewish descent into the country. ](/news/2010/11/14/the-israeli-cabinet-approves-a-plan-to-allow-8-000-ethiopians-of-jewish-descent-into-the-country.md)
-_Context: Cabinet of Israel, Ethiopians of Jewish descent_
+_Context: Ethiopians of Jewish descent, Cabinet of Israel_

 ##### United States
 ### [The United States offers Israel 20 F-35s and opposition to anti-Israel resolutions in the UN if Israel agrees to a partial 90-day freeze in building in the West Bank, excluding east Jerusalem. ](/news/2010/11/14/the-united-states-offers-israel-20-f-35s-and-opposition-to-anti-israel-resolutions-in-the-un-if-israel-agrees-to-a-partial-90-day-freeze-in.md)